 After checking local stores and grabbing a bite along Pearl Street, explore hiking trails around the Flatirons – stunning rock formations that dominate the landscape of this town.
 Or take a challenging hike to Mount Sanitas to test your stamina.

-Located at the foothills of Pikes Peak mountain, Garden of the Gods is about 1 hour and 20 minutes south of Denver.
+After your time in Denver (or Rocky Mountain) head south out of the city.
+Located at the foothills of Pikes Peak mountain, Garden of the Gods is about 1 hour and 20 minutes from Denver.

 Garden of the Gods is a combination of incredible scenery, relatively easy hiking trails, and quirky rock formations that overlook Pikes Peak.
 Often referred to as one of the most popular hikes in Colorado, Garden of the Gods has over 15 miles of hiking trails that range from easy to moderate.

 One of the best things about the Garden of the Gods is that it is free!
 From Denver, it’s about a ninety minute drive via I-25.
 I recommend staying two to three days to experience everything this cool town has to offer.